zack242/log_project/readme.md

 ## How to run it every day to compute the files.

-To run the scripts every day and compute the files, you can set up a watch file using the watchdog library.
-This system will observe the log directory, and when a new file is added, it will automatically process the script to get the top songs by country and user.
-To further automate the process, you can set up the watch_dogs script as a background daemon that runs autonomously.
+To run the scripts every day and compute the files, our main.py already implements a watchdog.
+This script observes the log directory, and when a new file is added, it will automatically process the script to get the top songs by country and user.
+To further automate the process, we can set up the main.py script as a background daemon that runs autonomously.
 It can periodically check if a new file has been added and compute the results accordingly.

 ## To go further